Get the fastest Mississippi corporation formation online with worry-free services and support to start your business

 To operate your company in Mississippi, you must comply with federal, state, and local government regulations.
 The business licenses and permits you need to operate cannot be researched easily in one place, though you can hire a professional service to research them for you.

-Your corporation is required to obtain an Employer Identification Number (EIN) from the IRS.
-Fortunately, getting an EIN is pretty simple: Just use the IRS website, fill in the requisite information, and get yours immediately.
+Your corporation is required to get an Employer Identification Number (EIN) from the IRS.
+Fortunately, getting an EIN (also known as a federal tax identification number) is pretty simple: Just use the IRS website, fill in the requisite information, and get your federal tax identification number immediately.
 There’s not even a fee to complete the process.

-As far as state tax requirements, Mississippi has both corporate income tax and a corporate franchise tax.
+As for state tax requirements, Mississippi has both corporate income tax and a corporate franchise tax.
 The franchise tax applies to both C and S corporations.
-The franchise tax is $2.25 per $1,000 of capital employed or assessed property value in the state (whichever is greater). $25 is the minimum corporate franchise tax.
+The franchise tax is $2.25 per $1,000 of capital employed or assessed property value in the state (whichever is greater).
+The minimum corporate franchise tax is $25.

 All Mississippi corporations are required to file an annual report anytime on or after Jan.
 1 of the calendar year, with a deadline of April 15.
 Corporations that fail to file a corporate annual report can be administratively dissolved and lose their ability to conduct business.
 Annual reports must be filed online through the Mississippi Secretary of State portal.

-In Mississippi, you’ll pay $50 at a minimum to form your corporation.
+In Mississippi, you’ll pay at a minimum a filing fee to form your corporation.
 Some optional filing costs charged by the Secretary of State include:

 Keeping track of all the costs and staying compliant with related regulations can be a lot for any company to deal with.
 That’s why it is good to turn to a trusted partner like ZenBusiness to help get your corporation started and running in Mississippi and receive assistance with many of the required steps for a low yearly fee.